calidion/shell-script-reader/README.md

 # Shell Script Reader

-Shell Script Reader provides a way to read user customized shell script where a lot of enviromental vairables are defined.
+Shell Script Reader provides a way to read user customized shell script where a lot of environmental variables are defined.

 So you can easily share your shell variables with your node.js scripts.

-Instead of using a central process.env, you can use your enviromental variable sets for each projects respectively.
+Instead of using a central process.env, you can use your environmental variable sets for each projects respectively.
 These way you will be eased from multiple projects and tests for various configurations.

-And still you can easily interacting with shell vairaibles.
+And still you can easily interacting with shell variables.

 # Install